Security best practices

 Restrict access to the backup folder

-You can limit access to the folder holding database backups using Windows file permissions.
+You can limit access to the folder that stores database backups by using Windows file permissions.

-2. Right-click the folder you want to restrict access to and select Properties.
+1. In File Explorer, right-click the folder you want to restrict access to, then select Properties.

 Test backup restoration